dlabs-mobile-apps/dlabs-mobile-apps.github.io/docs/repository/git-flow.md

 ![GitFlow](./gitflow.png)

 ## Main Branchs
-The main branch provided based on service url (*API Service*).
-There are:

- 1. Production (*for production*)
- 2. staging (*for uat/testing*)
- 3. development (*for development*)

-### Production
-Production environment is an environment where the application is completely ready for use by end-users so that this environment must be guaranteed so that there are no major bugs that can cause large unwanted problems.

-### Staging
-The staging environment is an environment where QA and the product owner will try out the application before it is released to end-users
+The main branch is the most used default branch.
+The main branch is `Development`.

 ### Development
-The development environment is an environment where application developers will experiment with applications that have been made before being tested by QA and end users.
+The development is a branch where application developers will experiment with applications that have been made before being tested by QA and end users.
 This way, developers can prevent bugs before the app is ready for use by other users.

 ## Supporting Branches